-As a gluten free (GF), vegan diner-outer, I sometimes find eating out a difficult, boring and irritating experience.
+As a gluten free (GF), vegan diner-outer based in Wales, I sometimes find eating out a difficult, boring and irritating experience.
 Oh well, I keep trying.
 But the Vegetarian Food Studio, an Indian restaurant based on home cooked Guajarati, Hindu food, is an absolute delight as vegan restaurant!
 Cardiff and beyond isn’t always spoilt for choice, but I have eaten there with various combinations of family and friends, and all have enjoyed the food very much.
 All the food is veggie, a LOT is vegan or can be easily adapted, and GF does not seem to be a problem.
 And all for an extremely reasonable price.

 A Proud Culinary Tradition